-Quotation marks, also known as inverted commas, can be either single or double:
+Quotation marks can be either single or double:

-- \ Single quotation marks are used when highlighting a word in text or for marking direct speech. - \ Double quotation marks are used when inserting a quote within said speech.
+- \ Single quotation marks are used when highlighting a word in text or for marking direct speech. - \ Double quotation marks are reserved for nested quotations or when quoting within a quote.

 Quotation marks should be curly and not straight.
-Quotation marks can be used to make ironic statements (for example 'so-called') however this is advised against in academic writing.
+Quotation marks can be used to make ironic statements (for example 'so-called'), however, this is advised against in academic writing.
 There must be a full stop at the end of quotation marks unless there is already one within the quotation marks.